-The following resources highlight some of Dr. Sportsman’s recent work.
+The following resources highlight some of our recent work or supplement the work we do.
 We hope you find them useful and encourage you to share them in your networks.

 Building Nursing Leadership in the Classroom and Beyond This article, co-authored by Pat Yoder-Wise, Karren Kowalski, and Susan Sportsman, introduces their work on the Leadership Trajectory and its importance in developing competent nurse leaders in the classroom and beyond.